Instructions for people in isolation

 Compensation for loss of income

-An EU, EEA or Swiss citizen working in Finland can receive an infectious disease allowance even if they are not covered by Finnish medical insurance.
+Citizens of EU Member States, EEC countries or Switzerland who are working in Finland, are eligible for communicable disease allowance even if they are not covered by Finnish health insurance.

 The isolation is mandatory